Boulder Outdoor Survival School: History

 In 1994, BOSS alumnus and past staff member Josh Bernstein returned to BOSS as Marketing and Administrative Director, opening a new office in Boulder, Colorado.
 Josh restructured the BOSS curriculum to include an even greater emphasis on traditional cultures, and eventually took over as owner in 1997.

 In 2001, BOSS’s Field Office in Boulder, Utah moved from a 1/4 acre parcel of land to 41 acres on Highway 12.
 Jenny Stein joined BOSS as Customer Service manager, working from the Colorado office.
 In 2004, Jeff Sanders took over as Program Director.
 Under Jeff’s leadership, many systems were put in place that ensured smooth field operations, staff development, and consistent delivery of the BOSS curriculum.
 Under Jenny and Jeff’s supervision, the number of students, courses and staff continued to grow.

 In late 2010, Steve Dessinger, Laurel Holding and Bryan Puskar - all long-time instructors of the school - were promoted to Director positions, and in 2014, Josh Bernstein passed the torch of ownership to Steve Dessinger.

 In 2015, with the financial support of dedicated BOSS alumni, BOSS Instructor (now Board Member) Jessica Ewing and Laurel Holding established the first-ever BOSS Scholarship fund.
 Since then BOSS has been awarding grants to students demonstrating financial need and strong merit.

 After running the school for four years, Steve decided, with the support of other long-time BOSS staff, to transition the school to a 501(c)(3) organization.
 The nonprofit organization hit the ground running, with a board of directors initially made up of BOSS staff members Perry Tancredi, Jessica Ewing, Michael Denisoff, Charlie Detar, and Steve Dessinger.
 The board named Eli Loomis as BOSS’s first executive director.
+In 2023, Sarah Brooks took over as Executive Director, and in 2024 BOSS named Jay Carson her successor.

 In 2018, BOSS celebrated its 50th year of teaching tough wilderness programs and offering transformative experiences to students.